jishnu7/doc/native/android-plugin.md

 # Android Plugin System

-Writing the Android native code for a DevKit plugin is covered in this guide, which uses the [Geolocation plugin](http://github.com/gameclosure/geoloc) as an example.
+Writing the Android native code for a DevKit plugin is covered in this guide, which uses the [Geolocation plugin](http://github.com/hashcube/geoloc) as an example.

 For an overview of the plugin system, the requisite directory structure, and how to write the JavaScript component of the plugin, please see the [main plugin development guide](../guide/plugins.html).

 ### Usage

-First install the plugin with `basil install [plugin name]`.
+First install the plugin with `devkit install [plugin name]`.
 For example:

 ~~~
-basil install geoloc
+devkit install geoloc
 ~~~

 To test plugins you will want to add the required plugins to your game's manifest.json file: